ufs-community/ufs-weather-model/doc/UsersGuide/source/Aquaplanet.rst

 .. note::

    This section is **optional**.
 Most users can run the Aquaplanet case using the ``ufs_test.sh`` method described above, which uses pre-staged initial conditions.
-The steps below are for advanced users who wish to create their own initial conditions from scratch.
+The steps below are for advanced users who wish to create their own initial conditions from scratch. :term:`HPSS` access is required for the UFS_UTILS steps.

 The from-scratch setup involves editing orography, SST, ice, and sea-land mask files to create an aquaplanet configuration, then running a 90-day spin-up to allow the model to reach a balanced state.
 This process produces the same initial conditions that are provided pre-staged for the standard test case.

 At a high level, the steps are:

 1. Build the UFS Weather Model and run a baseline ``control_c48`` test to generate a run directory.
-2. Build UFS_UTILS and use ``gdas_init`` to generate raw atmospheric initial conditions.
+2. Build UFS_UTILS, and use ``gdas_init`` to generate raw atmospheric initial conditions.
 3. Use the `Aquaplanet tools <https://github.com/NOAA-EPIC/Aquaplanet>`_ to modify SST, ice, sea-land mask, orography, and atmospheric/surface profiles to represent an aquaplanet.
 4. Regenerate initial conditions with the modified files.
 5. Apply minor source code changes and recompile the model.